 The SP theory of intelligence, introduced below, aims to simplify and integrate ideas across artificial intelligence, mainstream computing, and human perception and cognition, with information compression as a unifying theme.

-The main purpose of this article is to examine how the SP theory may be applied to the understanding of natural vision1 and the development of computer vision, and to discuss associated issues.
+This article is about how the SP theory may, with advantage, be applied to the understanding of natural vision and the development of computer vision, and to discuss associated issues.